danyaberezun/KEEPs/README.md

 `Kotlin` currently supports algebraic data types, or *ADT*, via sealed classes and interfaces.
 ADTs allows one to form a type by combining other types.
-The beauty come when ADTs are equipped with pattern-matching (`when` expressions) - matching a value against a pattern.
+The beauty comes when ADTs are equipped with pattern-matching (`when` expressions) - matching a value against a pattern.

 In functional programming (languages like `Scala`, `OCaml`, `Haskell`, and so on) the concept of generalized algebraic data types, or *GADT* (aka. guarded recursive datatype), is widely used.
 It is a generalization of parametric algebraic data types by permitting value constructors to return specific, rather than parametric, type-instantiations of their own datatype.